cdeacosta/cdeacosta/README.md

 Welcome to My GitHub Profile
 Most of what you see here are projects I've done in the past, OR things that I am working on now.
 Not everything is represented here, and I cannot claim every single aspect of these projects has been done with my work alone.
 I had a large part in the architecture and many of the data workflows.
 I can claim that I know how the work was accomplished since all of these projects had active design reviews.
 For the projects I did all or the majority of the work I've put in the following *****

+- 🔭 I’m currently working on ...
+A FedRAMP project, and a Data Pipelines in AWS using IoT telemetry data --> IoT Core --> Astra Streaming --> Astra DB
+- 🌱 I’m currently learning ...
+FinOps Cloud Practitioner (Nearly done with Course) FinOps Foundation is Awesome!!!
+- 👯 I’m looking to collaborate on ...
+FinOps tasks
+- 💬 Ask me about ...
+Data Pipelines
+- 📫 How to reach me: ... chris.deacosta@gmail.com
+- ⚡ Fun fact: ...
+I love bass fishing, and looking for that elusive lunker bass. -->

 ---

 ***** This is what I'm working on now.
 Refining this to add FedRAMP "Authorized" Apptio as a FinOps tool for a U.S. Government agency